Mastro Sol

 All audiences

-Mastro Sol is a participatory work that brings together installation, kitchen-workshop and public celebration through the collective creation of edible biscuit-dough flags, produced in workshops open to the community, installed around a mast and shared in the final moment as a gesture of encounter and celebration.<br>
+Mastro Sol is a participatory work that weaves together installation, culinary-atelier, and public celebration through the collective creation of edible biscuit-dough flags.
+Developed in community workshops, the flags are suspended within a ceremonial structure and later shared during the final activation gathering as an act of encounter and collective celebration.

 Author: